mexeniz/room-info-scraper/README.md

 # room-info-scraper
-A simple script for scraping data from rental room websites
+A simple script for scraping data from rental room websites like Suumo